mvolkmann/blog/src/astro.md

 that determine whether the class name should be included.
 If a value is array, it is flattened into the surrounding array.
 If a value is `false`, `undefined`, or `null`, it is skipped.

+Applying the `is:inline` directive to a `style` or `script` element has the following effects:

+- will be rendered exactly where it is authored
+- styles will be global and not scoped to the component
+- will not be bundled into an external file
+- will appear as many times as it is rendered, rather than just once
+- will not have its `import`, `@import`, and `url()` references resolved relative to the `.astro` file
+- tree shaking will not remove functions that Astro thinks are not called (important when functions are called from Alpine event handling attributes)

 If the string value of `set:html` comes from an untrusted source, use a sanitizer such as sanitize-html to avoid cross site scripting attacks (XSS).